noops888/jfk-files-text/extracted_text/README.md

 ## File Organization

+File name are referred to in the .xlsx files and on archives.gov with mixed case, but file names on the server are all lowercase with two exceptions in the 2025 release.
 All extracted text files follow the naming convention:
 ```
 {original file name}.md
 ```